Moments and tails of Lq-valued chaoses based on independent variables with log-concave tails: Introduction

+We are interested in studying moments of $L_q$-valued random chaos of order 2, based on symmetric random variables with logarithmically concave tails.
+This can be seen as the first attempt to study the moments in the non-Gaussian case (as we mentioned, the exponential chaoses can be reduced to the Gaussian ones).
+In our setup

+where $X_1,X_2,\ldots$ are independent symmetric random variables with LCT (with logarithmically concave tails).
+If $a_{ii} \neq 0$ then standard arguments like Fact \ref{fak:przek} allow us to study the diagonal and off-diagonal parts of the chaos separately.
+The diagonal part is a linear combination of independent random variables, and certain results can be applied, e.g. \cite{strzelec}.
+Thus, we focus on the case when $a_{ii}\equiv 0$.
+Without loss of generality, we can assume that $a_{ij}=a_{ji}$ and then use Theorem \ref{twr:dec} to reduce the problem of estimating $\lv S \rv_p$ to estimating moments of decoupled chaos

-First we establish simple lower bound for $\lv S'\rv_p$ in arbitrary Banach space $\ban$, which is probably two-sided (at least in a class of Banach spaces with non-trivial cotype).
+where the random vector $(Y_i)_i$ is an independent copy of the random vector $(X_i)_i$ (\cite{dec1,dec2}).
+The latter object has a richer structure and is easier to work with.
+Therefore, in this paper, we will focus only on decoupled chaos.
+We will also not assume that $a_{ii}\equiv 0$ since this is irrelevant in the case of decoupled chaos.\\ First, we give a simple lower bound for $\lv S'\rv_p$ in any Banach space $\ban$, which is probably two-sided (at least in a class of Banach spaces with non-trivial cotype).
 Then we restrict our attention to $L_q$ spaces.
-Some of the results (for instance Theorem \ref{r5thmmain}) can be formulated in greater generality (for Banach lattices with non-trivial cotype) , but we decided to restrict to the $L_q$ space (which is a natural object in contrary to Banach lattices with non-trivial cotype).
-We state two upper bounds.
-The first one is optimal in the class of subgaussian random variables with logarithmically concave tails.
-The second one is not optimal in general, however it does not require any additional assumptions on the random variables.
-These both theorems implies two-sided moment estimates for $L_q$ valued chaoses based on variables with density $C(r)\exp(-|x|^r)$ for $r\geq 1$.
-This can be viewed as the main achievement of the paper.
+We give two upper bounds.
+The first is optimal in the class of sub-Gaussian random variables with logarithmically concave tails.
+The second is not optimal, but it does not require additional assumptions on the random variables.
+These theorems imply two-sided moment estimates for $L_q$ valued chaos based on symmetric random variables with CDF equal to $1-\exp(-x^r)$ for $r\geq 1$ (Weibull random variable with shape parameter $r$).
+This can be considered as the main result of the paper.